oculometric/OtterOS/plan/COSH/cref.md

 * path          Specifies the location (name) for the new file.
 * -nr           Disables read permission (defaults to enabled).
 * -nw           Disables write permission (defaults to enabled).
+* -h            Causes the file to be hidden.